andcooke/work-day-scheduler/README.md

 # LESSONS LEARNED
-This was truly an exercise is learning to navigate through the DOM and learn the use of jQuery, while also implementing some Bootstrap styling.
+This was truly an exercise in learning to navigate through the DOM and learning the use of jQuery, while also implementing some Bootstrap styling.

 # IMPROVEMENTS
 A delete button to the right of the save button would be a nice addition for future work.
 This would allow the user to delete all or line by line without having to delete the content manually, then press the save button.